aqilazli/aqilazli/README.md

 ---

-## 👨‍💻 Professional Profile
+## 👨‍💻 Profile

-Mechatronics and AI engineer with hands-on experience in robotics, industrial automation, and intelligent control systems.
+Mechatronics and AI engineer with hands-on experience in robotics, industrial automation and intelligent control systems.
 Skilled in integrating hardware and software to develop smart, scalable, and efficient automation solutions aligned with **Industry 4.0 standards**.

 Focused on designing, programming, and deploying AI-driven robotics systems for industrial applications, with strong emphasis on reliability, precision, and performance.